A Tribute to my Mother-in-law on her 91st Birthday

 Apart from being doting parents to their 11 children, they’re also both successful in their chosen career paths.
 They may not come from wealthy and elite families of their place but because of their hard work, perseverance, determination and willingness to pursue their dreams, they were known as the crème de la crème in their respective fields.
 Nanay and Tatay were not just able to finish their studies but they both graduated with honors, Cum Laude, an academic achievement that their children are proud of.
 Nanay completed her Masters Degree in Education and Tatay his Bachelor of Laws (with 99% as his highest score in the Bar Exams).
 Tatay was also the Class Salutatorian in his high school days and the Editor-in-Chief of the school’s newspaper in both high school and college..
 Both of them became educators, as college professors in their place.
 As a lawyer, Tatay was an advocate and defender of human rights and justice, especially for the poor and the disadvantaged.
 Before their retirement, they were able to reach the apex of their professional life: Nanay as Dean of College of Education of a State University and Tatay as one of the Judges in their place.

-Just like some mothers, Nanay loves her family, particularly her children, more than anything and she is proud of her grandchildren too.
-One time she mentioned to me that she would like to spend more time with her children, all of them, and the thought of it makes her live longer.
+Just like some mothers, Nanay loves her family more than anything, particularly her children, and she is proud of her grandchildren too.
+One time she mentioned to me, in one of our conversations, that she would like to spend more time with her children, all of them, and the thought of it makes her live longer.

-The foregoing were some of the factors why Nanay and Tatay were chosen (among the many nominees) as Outstanding Parents of the year in the province/city of their residence.
+The foregoing were some of the factors why Nanay and Tatay were chosen (among the many nominees) as Outstanding Parents of the year in their beloved place, Cabanatuan City, Nueva Ecjua.

 Nanay is a woman of many abilities and gratitude; she’s also outspoken and a woman of words!
 She is always grateful to those people who have not forgotten her, who have done good things to her.
 Maybe that’s a normal feeling for the elderly.
 They become more sensitive, thus, what they long for is affection, care and love.
 Whenever we see each other, she would be excited to see all of us – expecting us to greet her (either with “Mano Po” or a warm hug) but sometimes she would also jokingly tell us in a subtle manner– “oh ang mga anak ko, nagsisilakihan” lol…tsktsktsk.
 She enjoys telling us all about the past, some funny stories, and in my case, she would reminisce about who and how my bff was in his younger days, that he loved to sing, that he’s a good son – not a whiner and a problem to his parents!
 She would also check on how our family is doing, especially my elder sister Mimi and her family.
 She often tells me to extend her gratefulness to her, for always remembering her as well.